 3. 2665-2669: Image Analysis; Applications; Pattern Recognition; Color and Compression; Enhancement and Transformation (8.56 months)

 1. 2661-2664: Digital Cameras (8.33 months)

 Although many practitioners think that examiners behave the same way across art units and that prosecution is basically standard across the USPTO, that assumption could not be further from the truth.
 Every examiner behaves differently, and prosecution in one art unit can be radically different from prosecution in another art unit, even if they cover the same technology.
 Juristat's Examiner Reports and Art Unit Reports help smooth out this varied landscape by letting prosecutors know what they are getting into right from the start, as well as guiding them through prosecution with data-backed insights.
-To see how big data could revolutionize your patent practice, give Juristat a try (for free!) today.
+Sign up today and see what Juristat can show you.